constitutions

 Database of the Constitutions of Sub-Saharan Africa

 Database of constitutions and constitutional documents of African countries, provided by the University of Konstanz.
 The contents can be searched or browsed by jurisdiction.
-The database was been compiled by Katharina Holzinger, Florian Kern and Daniela Kromrey of the Department of Politics and Public Administration.
-Documents are provided in the original language; some historical versions are available as well as recent texts.
+The database was compiled by Katharina Holzinger, Florian Kern and Daniela Kromrey for the research project, 'Traditional Institutions in sub-Saharan Africa'.
+Documents are in the original language; some historical versions are available as well as recent texts.
 Most can be downloaded and/or accessed via links to other websites.

 Nederlandse Grondwet